Skip to main content

 Learn how Best Wallet interacts with your crypto in the Best Wallet app.

-In short, Best Wallet does not hold your crypto funds, nor can it transact your crypto β€” only you can do this through Best Wallet.
+In short, Best Wallet does not hold your crypto funds, nor can it access or transact your crypto, even at your request — only you can do this through Best Wallet.

-This is because Best Wallet is a fully non-custodial and private crypto wallet, meaning only you can buy, swap, send, and sell your crypto.
-The crypto you hold and your wallets are never stored in a Best Wallet server, meaning Best Wallet is fully decentralised.
-All Best Wallet offers is a means to seamlessly and securely hold or transact your cryptocurrency.
+The crypto you hold and your wallets are never stored in a Best Wallet server, meaning Best Wallet is fully decentralized.
+All Best Wallet offers is a means to seamlessly trade and securely hold your cryptocurrency.

 Where your crypto funds are stored